I haven’t played a video game in two years and counting.

 Where I Am Today

 At 25 years old, reading books, walking for the sake of walking and gathering knowledge is what define me, for now.
 I study Psychology (oh the irony) because I love it, I want to help people live their lives with passion, with what they can and have in the real world.
 I’ve never been so happy and motivated in my whole life, virtual or real.
+I no longer waste so much time on Twitch or Reddit.

 I have a path, I pursue goals, and I make decisions.
 Bad moments happen everyday, but now I have a choice in how I respond to them.